etture/dev-connect-yonsei/README.md

               "attachment": blob of attached document if exists, "comment": comment on external project
           },
+          {
+              "idx": external project idx,
+              "start_date": start date,
+              "end_date": end date,
+              "pay": pay in Korean Won,
+              "attachment": blob of attached document if exists, "comment": comment on external project
+          },
           ...
       ]
   }
   ```

 #### /api/freelancer/portfolio/getInternal

-- see list of all completed internal projects
+- see list of all of freelancer's completed internal projects

 - `POST`